IFL-CAMP/easy_handeye/README.md

 ### Publishing
 The `publish.launch` starts a node that publishes the transformation found during calibration in tf.
 The parameters are automatically loaded from the yaml file.

+### FAQ
+How can I ...
+##### Calibrate an RGBD camera (e.g. Kinect, Xtion, ...) with a robot for automatic object collision avoidance with MoveIt! ?
+This is a perfect example of an eye-on-base calibration.
+You can take a look at this [example launch file](docs/example_launch/ur5_kinect_calibration.launch) written for an UR5 and a Kinect via aruco_ros.
+##### Disable the automatic robotic movements GUI?
+You can pass the argument `freehand_robot_movement:=true` to `calibrate.launch`.
+##### Calibrate one robot against multiple tracking systems?
+You can just override the `namespace` argument of `calibrate.launch` to be always different, such that they will never collide.
+Using the same `namespace` as argument to multiple inclusions of `publish.launch` will allow you to publish each calibration in tf.
+##### Find the transformation between the bases of two robots?
+You could perform the eye-on-base calibration against the same tracking system, and concatenate the results.
+##### Find the transformation between two tracking systems?
+You could perform the eye-on-base calibration against the same robot, and concatenate the results.
+This will work also if the tracking systems are completely different and do not use the same markers.

 ## References